FiftyfiveTech/sample-reactnative-webapp/README.md

 **core** - It will have the store, reducers and thunk related files.

-**locales** - it will have the strings/copy defined being used throughout the app.
+**locales** - It will have the strings/copy defined being used throughout the app.
 This will also support the multi language translations.

-**navigation** - it will have all the navigation stack(s) and screen navigations.
+**navigation** - It will have all the navigation stack(s) and screen navigations.

-**screen** - it will have all the main/parent screens that are gonna be there in the app.
+**screen** - It will have all the main/parent screens that are gonna be there in the app.
 Any child/sub view/screen should be defined in the main screen folder.

-**theme** - it will have all the colors and common styles defined which will be according to the color,font and design schema given by the designers.
+**theme** - It will have all the colors and common styles defined which will be according to the color,font and design schema given by the designers.

-**util** - it will have all the miscellaneous code like common functions, constants, some helper methods etc.
+**util** - It will have all the miscellaneous code like common functions, constants, some helper methods etc.

 ## Expected coding standards in the code: